Gaining Perspective: Questions Adoptees Ask Their Birth Parents

 What Was Going Through Your Mind?

 At some point, your child will likely wonder what led you to the decision to place them for adoption.
-It’s only natural for an adoptee to consider what you were thinking at this time in your life, especially as they reach their adult years and wonder about the decisions they would have made.
+It’s only natural for an adoptee to consider what you were thinking at this time in your life, especially as they reach adulthood, and wonder about the decisions they would have made.

-So, how can you provide guidance, even when you are not there?
+So, how can you lovingly share why you place your child for adoption?
 One way to give your baby insight is to start writing in a journal now.
 Write about your thoughts and feelings in the days and weeks surrounding your child’s birth.
 This journal can someday give your child information from your point of view.
 Nobody can share your thoughts and feelings the same way you can.

 What Is My Ethnic (or Racial) Heritage?